cabloy/zova/zova-docs/guide/techniques/router/navigation-guards.md

 # Navigation Guards

-Zova provides a module `home-router`.
+Zova provides a module `home-base`.
 We can add navigation guards to this module, such as judging user authentication status, jumping on the login page, and so on

 ## onRouterGuards

-The module `home-router` provides a `LocalRouter` bean, just add custom logic directly in the `onRouterGuards` method as well
+The module `home-base` provides a `LocalRouter` bean, just add custom logic directly in the `onRouterGuards` method as well

-`src/suite/a-home/modules/home-router/src/bean/local.router.ts`
+`src/suite/a-home/modules/home-base/src/bean/local.router.ts`

 ```typescript
 export class LocalRouter {